resource preview

 Kano model

 In any product or service, there are basic features and functionalities that customers rightly take for granted.
-For example, users would expect a navigation app to at least give the right direction from point A to B. To go above and beyond, however, there are ways to delight the consumer.
-Features that offer pleasant surprises that users didn't expect but ended up loving.
+For example, users would expect a navigation app to at least give the right direction from point A to B. To go above and beyond, however, there are ways to delight the consumer with features with pleasant surprises that users didn't expect but ended up loving.

+The Kano Model considers user satisfaction with functionality.
 Features that are both functional and delight users should be prioritized.
 For example, a navigation app could show the business hours for the user's destination.
+(Slide 21)

 resource image